dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-cryptography/dotnet-cryptography-howto.md

 | SDK Samples                                                                         | Description |
 |-------------------------------------------------------------------------------------| ----------- |
 | [SDK samples](https://github.com/dapr/dotnet-sdk/tree/master/examples/Cryptography) | Clone the SDK repo to try out some examples and get started. |

-## Building Blocks

-This part of the .NET SDK allows you to interface with the Conversations API to send and receive messages from large language models.